 All written work is expected to be the candidate’s own original writing.
 Information taken from references or other source documents must be properly attributed.
 Plagiarism may cause the candidate’s application for Fellowship to be terminated.

 All candidates will be notified when they have successfully completed the written section of the examination.
 The candidate must then notify the Vice Chair of Admittance that s/he would like to schedule the exam for the upcoming meeting.

 4. Complete the Oral Examination

 Oral exams are held only during the Academy's annual meeting.
-In 2017, the exams will be held on Thursday, October 12 in Chicago, IL.
+In 2018, the exams will be held on Thursday, November 8 in San Antonio, TX.
 Candidates MUST register for the annual meeting.